Emergency care in Northern California

 What is emergency care?

-Emergency care is for medical or psychiatric conditions that requires immediate medical attention to prevent serious jeopardy to your health.
+Emergency care* is for medical or mental health conditions that require immediate medical attention to prevent serious jeopardy to your health.
 Examples include:

 - Chest pain or pressure